elliottback/Whisky-Reviews/reviews/Highland Park 2000 Thomson Brothers 19 Year.md

 * **Taste:** spicy earl grey tea, white pepper, confectionary lavender; peat
 * **Finish:** quite long and oily, it lingers zestily with a bit of oak-aged honey

 This is a very floral/citrusy Highland Park, and I quite like it.
-It's also quite sweet, and young fiesty elements emerge from a general feeling of proper aged oak.
+It's also quite sweet, and young feisty elements emerge from a general feeling of proper aged oak.

 **Rating: 90/100**